torontodeveloper/sales-voice-agent/WHITEPAPER.md

   ### Dataset Strategy
   Combined two sources:
   - **SGD (Schema-Guided Dialogue)** — 14,919 task-oriented dialogues for natural               conversation structure via Mediform/sgd-sharegpt (function_cot_nlg config)
   - **Synthetic Energy Dialogues** — 480 GPT-4o-mini generated records covering          objection handling, positive sales scenarios, and closing techniques.
-I nitially, I had 48 samples, then later 160 samples and finally to 480 sample synthetic data.
+Initially, I had 48 samples, then later 160 samples and finally to 480 sample synthetic data.
 I like to expand this to 1000s of record with proportin of 20% synthetic and 80% of SGD data with SGD data at 18k recores that brings roughly 3600 or so many synthetic records

   ### Why function_cot_nlg
   Three SGD configs were evaluated: